AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 here on two kinds of contracts, both associated especially (but not exclusively) with procedures and functions:

-- *Preconditions*, those Boolean conditions expected to be true *prior* to the call of a given subprogram
+- *Preconditions*, those Boolean conditions required to be true *prior* to a call of the corresponding subprogram

-- *Postconditions*, those Boolean conditions expected to be true *after* a call, when the given subprogram returns normally
+- *Postconditions*, those Boolean conditions required to be true *after* a call, as a result of the corresponding subprogram's execution

 In particular, preconditions specify the initial conditions, if any, required for the called routine to correctly execute.
-Postconditions, on the other hand, specify what the called routine's execution must have done, at least, on completion.
+Postconditions, on the other hand, specify what the called routine's execution must have done, at least, on normal completion.
 Therefore, preconditions are obligations on callers (referred to as "clients") and postconditions are obligations on implementers.
 By the same token, preconditions are guarantees to the implementers, and postconditions are guarantees to clients.